Indexing Guide

 Indexing History

-Indexing history provides access to log files that are generated each time an index is created or updated.
+Indexing history provides access to the log files generated each time an index is created or updated.
 Like other Discover log files, they may be viewed from within the dashboard or downloaded by selecting a log, hovering over the green ACTION button, and selecting the appropriate function.

 Last Indexing Summary